dotnet/docs/docs/core/install/localized-intellisense.md

 ### Modify language settings in Visual Studio

-Once you have the desired language packs installed, modify your Visual Studio settings to use a different language:
+Once you've installed the desired language packs, modify your Visual Studio settings to use a different language:

 1. Open Visual Studio.

-1. Choose **Continue without code**.
+1. On the start window, choose **Continue without code**.

 1. On the main menu, select **Tools** > **Options**.
 The Options dialog opens.